AmanSwar/DR-detection/README.md

-# RetinaSys: A Generalizable Real-Time Diabetic Retinopathy Detection System
+# A Research Repository for Diabetic Retinopathy Detection

-This repository contains the official PyTorch implementation for the paper: **"RetinaSys: Generalizable Real-Time Diabetic Retinopathy Detection System"**.

-Diabetic Retinopathy (DR) is a leading cause of preventable blindness worldwide, yet screening procedures are often inefficient and subject to the availability of trained ophthalmologists.
-While deep learning has shown promise, many models struggle with real-world clinical adoption due to challenges in adaptability, interpretability, and deployment.
-RetinaSys is an innovative framework designed to bridge this gap, focusing on **strong generalization** across diverse datasets, **real-time performance** on standard CPU hardware, and **clinical interpretability** through Explainable AI (XAI).
+This repository contains a collection of PyTorch implementations for various deep learning models and self-supervised learning methods for Diabetic Retinopathy (DR) detection.
+This repository was used for research and experimentation, and it contains a wide range of scripts for training, fine-tuning, and evaluating different models.

+Diabetic Retinopathy (DR) is a leading cause of preventable blindness worldwide.
+This repository explores various deep learning techniques to build a robust and generalizable DR detection system.
+The focus is on leveraging self-supervised learning to learn meaningful representations from retinal fundus images, and then fine-tuning these models for the downstream task of DR classification.

 ## 🌟 Key Features

-- **Self-Supervised Pre-training**: RetinaSys leverages Momentum Contrast (MoCo v3) to pre-train a modern ConvNeXt backbone on a wide range of unlabeled fundus images.
-This approach allows the model to learn robust and generalizable visual features—such as the intricate network of retinal blood vessels and optic disc structures—without requiring costly and time-consuming manual annotations.
-This foundational understanding is critical for high performance in the downstream diagnostic task.

-- **Multi-Task Fine-tuning**: After pre-training, the model is fine-tuned using a unique multi-task paradigm that simultaneously optimizes for three distinct objectives, ensuring both accuracy and reliability:

-    - A **Lesion-Attention Module (LAM)**, inspired by CBAM, mimics a clinician's diagnostic process by dynamically focusing the model's attention on clinically relevant features like microaneurysms, hemorrhages, and exudates.

-    - A **Grade Consistency Head** enforces the natural ordinal relationship of DR severity (e.g., Mild DR is less severe than Moderate DR).
-This significantly reduces the risk of critical misclassifications, such as predicting a mild case as severe, which is crucial for patient safety and trust.

-    - A **Domain-Adversarial Module** with a gradient reversal layer actively encourages the model to learn features that are invariant to dataset-specific biases (e.g., differences in camera models, lighting conditions, or patient ethnicity), dramatically improving its generalization to unseen clinical environments.
+- **Multiple Self-Supervised Learning (SSL) Methods**: Implementations of various SSL methods, including:
+    - Momentum Contrast (MoCo)
+    - DINO (self-distillation with no labels)
+    - iBOT (Image-based Joint-embedding Transformer)
+    - iJEPA (Image-based Joint-Embedding Predictive Architecture)
+    - SimCLR (A Simple Framework for Contrastive Learning of Visual Representations)
+- **Various Deep Learning Models**: Implementations of different backbone architectures, such as:
+    - ConvNeXt
+    - Vision Transformer (ViT)
+    - Swin Transformer
+- **Multi-Task Fine-tuning**: The repository includes scripts for fine-tuning the pre-trained models on the DR classification task.

-- **Explainable AI (XAI)**: To address the "black box" problem in medical AI, RetinaSys integrates a comprehensive suite of XAI techniques.
-These tools—including Attention Maps, Integrated Gradients, SHAP, and Monte Carlo Dropout for uncertainty estimation—provide transparent, human-interpretable insights into the model's decision-making process, fostering trust and collaboration between the AI system and clinicians.
+- **Explainable AI (XAI)**: The repository includes a suite of XAI techniques to provide insights into the model's decision-making process, including:

-- **Real-Time CPU Deployment**: A major barrier to AI adoption is the need for expensive, specialized hardware.
-RetinaSys is optimized using the OpenVINO toolkit for efficient, real-time inference on standard Intel CPUs.
-Through techniques like FP16 precision reduction and INT8 quantization, the model achieves a significant reduction in memory footprint and computational load with minimal impact on diagnostic accuracy, making it a practical and scalable solution for deployment in resource-constrained clinical settings.
+    - Attention Maps
+    - Integrated Gradients
+    - SHAP
+    - Uncertainty Estimation (Monte Carlo Dropout)
+- **Optimized for Deployment**: The repository includes scripts for optimizing the models for real-time CPU deployment using OpenVINO.

 ## 🏗️ System Architecture

-The RetinaSys pipeline is a carefully designed, two-stage process.
-The first stage builds a strong visual foundation through self-supervised learning, and the second stage specializes this knowledge for the clinical task of DR grading while ensuring robustness and fairness.
+The general pipeline used in this repository follows a two-stage process:

+1.  **Self-Supervised Pre-training**: A backbone model (e.g., ConvNeXt, ViT) is pre-trained on a large dataset of unlabeled retinal fundus images using one of the implemented SSL methods.
+This allows the model to learn robust and generalizable visual features.
+2.  **Supervised Fine-tuning**: The pre-trained model is then fine-tuned on a smaller dataset of labeled images for the task of DR classification.

 This modular design allows for independent improvements to each component.

 ![RetinaSys Architecture](assets/training.drawio.png)

 ## 👁️ Diabetic Retinopathy Grades